-What hinders the Social Democratic leadership from drawing the conclusions from this admission?
-The Social Democratic leadership considers that war is inevitable.
-True, if there is no strong resistance to the regime of ever increasing exploitation and, finally, if this regime is not overthrown, then war is inevitable.
-But the National Socialists have not destroyed classes, have not brought about "national unity"; on the contrary, class contradictions were never so deep as today, and they are becoming more and more tense.
-Among the broad masses of the peasantry, among the middle strata in the towns, dissatisfaction and hatred is growing towards the regime, and there are favourable premises for the realisation of an alliance between the working class and these middle strata.
+"national unity"; on the contrary, class contradictions were never so deep as today, and they are becoming more and more tense.
+Among the broad masses of the peasantry, among the middle strata in the towns, dissatisfaction and hatred are growing toward the regime, and there are favorable premises for the realization of an alliance between the working class and these middle strata.
 And this means that already today it is possible and necessary to conduct a struggle against war, as against fate itself.

-In leading Social Democratic circles there is no serious belief in the possibility of a struggle against this "fate."
+In leading Social-Democratic circles there is no serious belief in the possibility of a struggle against this "fate".
 This fatalism coincides with the widespread feelings inside Germany itself which sometimes penetrate into the ranks of the Communists as well.
-In the article already mentioned, Paul Sering speaks of the war danger in a tone of considerable alarm.
+In this article already mentioned, Paul Sering speaks of the war danger in a tone of considerable alarm.
 He says:

 "German fascism has concentrated all its forces upon war preparations.
 This refers not only to armaments, to economy, to foreign policy, but also to home policy.
 For months already preparations for war have been going on inside the country-mass arrests of former functionaries among the workers, who were suspected without any foundation of being active politically, are taking place now exclusively because of the preparations being made in case of danger.
-There is another side as well which is not so well known: preparations for concessions in respect of those who, in case of war, will be prepared to favour Hitler's war.
+There is another side as well which is not so well known: preparations for concessions in respect of those who, in case of war, will be prepared to favor Hitler's war.

-"It is planned for concessions to be made in the sphere of the Labour Front, in the direction of the trade unions; there is a section of former functionaries among the workers who are considered sufficiently mature 'for constructive activities' in order that, in return for those concessions, they should render assistance to the government in case of war, using the confidence which their names inspire.
+"It is planned for concessions to be made in the sphere of the Labor Front, in the direction of the trade unions; there is a section of former functionaries among the workers who are considered sufficiently mature 'for constructive activities' in order that, in return for those concessions, they should render assistance to the government in case of war, using the confidence which their names inspire.
 Moreover, they are counting upon voluntary 'unification' for national reasons in case of war."

 What conclusions does Paul Sering draw from this?

-In concluding his article, polemising against Otto Strasser, the leader of those National Socialists and Nationalists who have split away, he says:
+In concluding his article, polemizing against Otto Strasser, the leader of those National-Socialists and Nationalists who have split away, he says:

-"In an article written against Social Democracy, Strasser at one time put forward a proposal for a 'national front' against the alliance with the Communists on the basis of the people's front.
-In the light of the war danger seriousness of such an alternative is clear.
-It becomes absolutely imperative, in view of this danger that a common front of all anti-fascists be formed.
+"In an article written against Social-Democracy, Strasser at one time put forward a proposal for a 'national front' against the alliance with the Communists on the basis of the People's Front.
+In the light of the war danger the seriousness of such an alternative is clear.
+It becomes absolutely imperative, in view of this danger, that a common front of all anti-fascists be formed.
 In the event of war, all the forces of democracy will be on the side of the Soviet Union, and consequently will join in a common front with the Communists.
-All those who propose a 'national front' to eliminate the influences from Moscow, like Doriot in France, will 'unite together.'
-If we are not mistaken, Strasser of late has rejected the idea of the 'national front.'
-Has he realised that during the war there will be only two fronts: with Hitler or against Hitler?
-It is time that at any rate all Social Democrats understood this."
+All those who propose a 'national front' to eliminate the influence from Moscow, like Doriot in France, will 'unite together'.
+If we are not mistaken.
+Strasser of late has rejected the idea of the 'national front'.
+Has he realized that during the war there will be only two fronts: with Hitler or against Hitler?
+It is time that at any rate all Social-Democrats understood this."